 Are you looking to get engaged on campus?
 Do you want to get involved?
 Do you want more information on how to find the perfect student organization for you?

 If you answered yes to any of these questions, involvement advising is a great fit for you!
 You can email with, talk to virtually or via phone and/or meet in person (before you move on campus if you want!) with a fellow UK student who serves as an involvement advisor.
 They’ll learn more about your interests and help you get involved on campus.

 Apply for Parking

 If you plan to bring a car to campus, you will want to sign up for a UK parking permit, which allows you to park in permit-designated lots on campus.
-You can apply online between June 15 and August 19.
+You can apply online beginning June 15.
 Parking permits are issued on a first-come, first-serve basis.
 For more information, visit Transportation Services' website.

 The Center of It All

 The University of Kentucky is proud to welcome you home to the brand new Gatton Student Center.
 The Gatton Student Center is a $175 million, 360,000-square-foot building designed to be the heart of the university community.
 With a dedicated student organization space, Visitor Center, King Cultural Center, Blue Box Theater, Senate chambers, a social staircase, residential and retail dining, outdoor social spaces, a 650-seat cinema, two large multi-use ballrooms and a fitness complex, the Gatton Student Center serves as the ‘living room’ of campus and a great place for students to gather, exchange ideas and share a meal together.

 *The application for Academic Scholarships is part of your application for admission to the university.